microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/flavors/ITPro/_index.md

 ## Access the ArcBox for IT Pros workbook

 The Jumpstart ArcBox workbook is automatically deployed for you as part of ArcBox's advanced automation.
-To access the Jumpstart ArcBox workbook use the Azure Portal to follow the next steps.
+To access the Jumpstart ArcBox workbook use the Azure portal to follow the next steps.

 - From the ArcBox resource group, select the Azure Workbook, then click "Open Workbook"